|Year to Date

 |Share Class: R63

-Performance data quoted represents past performance which does not guarantee future results.
-The investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
-Net performance reflects a front-end sales charge of 4.75% for class A shares.
-A 1% contingent deferred sales charge for class C shares is charged on redemptions made within 12 months of purchase, but not at one year.
+The performance quoted represents past performance and does not guarantee future results.
+Investment return and principal value of an investment will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
+Performance at offer reflects a front-end sales charge of 4.75 percent for Class A shares; a contingent deferred sales charge of 1 percent for Class C share redemptions made earlier than one year after purchase.
 Performance data quoted reflects reinvested dividends and capital gains.
-Returns less than one year are not annualized.
-Current performance may be higher or lower than the performance data quoted.
+Returns of less than one year are not annualized.
+Current performance may be lower or higher than the performance quoted.

-Investments in mid-cap companies generally involve greater risks than investing in larger capitalization companies.
+Risk considerations: Investments in mid-cap and small-cap companies generally involve greater risks than investing in larger capitalization companies.
 Mid-cap companies often have narrower commercial markets, more limited managerial and financial resources, and more volatile trading than larger, more established companies.

 Growth companies are expected to increase their earnings at a certain rate.
 When these expectations are not met, investors may punish the stocks excessively, even if earnings showed an absolute increase.
 Growth company stocks also typically lack the dividend yield that can cushion stock prices in market downturns.
 The companies engaged in the technology industry are subject to fierce competition and their products and services may be subject to rapid obsolescence.
 The values of these companies tend to fluctuate sharply.